| |

 Sliced Smoked Beef Tenderloin served in a wooden chopping board with white sauce

-Perfectly seasoned, fork-tender beef with a rich, smokey flavor, and that beautiful medium-rare middle is just hard to beat.
-It's no wonder beef tenderloin is a hot choice for holiday meals, but I'll be honest, anytime I'm feeding a crowd for a special occasion, it's my go-to cut.
-Not only does it taste incredible, it's beautifully tender, and it's gorgeous sliced and served up on a big ol' platter.
+Perfectly seasoned, with a rich, smoky flavor, and that beautiful medium-rare middle is just hard to beat.
+It's perfect for the holidays, tastes incredible, is beautifully tender, and is gorgeous on a big platter.

 5 from 1 vote